-Once you've completed your EOI and Declaration forms, please submit them through the Protein Industries Canada Member Portal on www.proteinindustriescanada.ca.
+Once you've completed your EOI and Declaration forms, please submit them by emailing projects@proteinsupercluster.ca.

 Step 2: The Project Proposal

 Evaluation of EOIs may result in one of three outcomes:

 - 1. an invitation may be sent for the consortium to proceed to a Full Project Proposal; - 2. the EOI may be tabled for additional information; or - 3. the EOI may be declined.